Rohanlal Chaturvedi

-Rohanlal Chaturvedi (born 7 July 1919, date of death unknown) was an Indian politician who was a member of 5th Lok Sabha from Etah (Lok Sabha constituency) in Uttar Pradesh State, India.
+Rohan Chaturvedi (born 7 July 1919, date of death unknown) was an Indian politician who was a member of 5th Lok Sabha from Etah (Lok Sabha constituency) in Uttar Pradesh State, India.
 He was born in Lakhimpur Kheri.

-Chaturvedi was elected to 1st and 4th from Etah and 2nd Lok Sabha from Etawah (Lok Sabha constituency).
+Early life and education

+Rohanlal Chaturvedi was born in Lakhimpur Kheri, Uttar Pradesh.
+He was educated at the Allahabad University, where he earned his B.A. and LL.B. degrees.
+He was an advocate by profession and joined the Congress party during the independence movement.